jankupczyk/PYnema/README.md

 # PYnema

 🎥 PYnema is a simple UDP server written in python, allows you to watch downloaded videos.
-The default video you can watch is the first video on youtube called (Me at the zoo), you can choose between the SD and HD versions of this video

-SD - Me_at_the_zoo.mp4

-HD - Me_at_the_zooHD.mp4

 Feel free to download any video and put it in the movies folder!